-- Enforcement of municipal by-laws - > Conduct crime prevention operations with other law enforcement agencies. - > Conduct crime awareness campaigns. - Provide VIP Protection. - Investigation of internal crime/incident cases - Participate in the Community Policing Forums and Community Safety Forums within the communities, - Coordinate protest marches and picketing's in line with the provisions of the Regulations of Gatherings Act. - > Attend to community protests and illegal land use activities. - Provide safety and security during council meetings, municipal and external events organized through Joint Operations Committee (JOC).
+- Enforcement of municipal by-laws - Conduct crime prevention operations with other law enforcement agencies. - Conduct crime awareness campaigns. - Provide VIP Protection. - Investigation of internal crime/incident cases - Participate in the activities and meetings of Community Policing Forums and Community Safety Forums within the municipal jurisdiction, - > Coordinate protest marches and picketing's in line with the provisions of the Regulations of Gatherings Act. - Attend to community protests and illegal land use activities.

+➤ Provide safety and security during council meetings, municipal and external events organized through Joint Operations Committee (JOC).